Keeping your Data Safe

 For further information about the University's data protection policy, please visit:

-The health records held by your doctor or by the NHS.will control access to your contact details, and only the study team will contact you directly.
-We will use your contact details to get information about you from your
+The study team will control access to your contact details, and only the study team will contact you directly.
+We will use your contact details to get information about you from your health records held by your doctor or by the NHS.

 The answers you give to the questions and the information from your health records will be held separately from your contact details, to create an anonymous database of information for research.